20-Minute Kashmiri Chai Recipe (Pink Tea)

 Can you use any Green Tea leaves to make Kashmiri Chai?

 Yes!
-Kashmiri tea leaves are hard to find (even for me and I have access to plenty of Indian/Pakistani grocery stores).
-So feel free to use any green tea as long as it’s not bitter.
+Kashmiri tea leaves are hard to find, even around Houston.
+Feel free to use any green tea as long as it’s not bitter.

 Depending on the variety, non-Kashmiri green tea leaves may not turn as pink as those specifically for Kashmiri Chai.
 They may also produce a slightly different flavor profile.
-In the ones I’ve tried, the end product tasted like Kashmiri chai, but had a hint of bubble milk tea flavor.
-Still very delicious and worth trying with if you can’t find made-in-Kashmir tea leaves.
+In the ones I’ve tried, the end product tasted like Kashmiri chai, but was not as pink and had a hint of bubble milk tea flavor.
+Still very delicious and worth trying if you can’t find made-in-Kashmir tea leaves.

 Which brand of Kashmiri Tea is best?